The Regions Of New South Wales (NSW)

 - Yamba – rated the number 1 town in Australia by Australian Traveller Magazine – do you agree?

 - Nimbin – Colourful, hippie central and according to the local Bundjalung people, the resting place of Warrajum, the Rainbow Serpent

 - Byron Bay – where the celebs head for an “off the radar” holiday 😉

 - The Tweed Valley – explore the charming hinterland towns

 - Kingscliff – NSW answer to the Gold Coast – without the tourists

 Local tip: Take a drive into the hinterland and visit Bangalow – the main street is so pretty

 New South Wales has its own red centre, where the dirt changes colour and the towns are few and far between.
-The area covers more than one-third of the state and stretches from Lightning Ridge in the east up the Qld border, west to the SA border and south the to Murray River.
+The area covers over one-third of the state and stretches from Lightning Ridge in the east up the Queensland border, west to the South Australian border and south to the Murray River.